mde-optimiser/mde_bench/README.md

  The solution should output for each individual run the produced model to the path /var/app/output which is mapped automaticaly to the corresponding experiment results folder.

+ ### Testing your solution

+ It is possible to test the solutions and the whole configuration using Vagrant and VirtualBox.

+ Once you have Vagrant and its requirements installed, run `vagrant up` from the infrastructure directory.
+ Once the virtual machine is created, run `vagrant ssh` from the same directory and run the benchmark ruby script from the /var/app/mde_bench directory.